DistributedSystemsGroup/zoe/docs/monitoring.rst

 Time in milliseconds taken to service a request.
 The tags associated with the request will add more details:

 * action: get, post, delete, ...
-* object: user, execution, service, ...
-* user: user name of the authenticated user that performed the request
+* user_id: user identifier of the authenticated user that performed the request